kaysal/cloud-networking/Multicloud/hybrid-svpc/readme.md

 	-var="credentials_file_path=~/.gcloud/Terraform.json" \
 ```

+All Terraform directories have a variable `name`.
+This variable should be set to the same value across all folders or left blank.
+It i just a prefix to the AWS and GCP resources to allow easy identification of resources amongst others.

 ## Step 1
 Run this script using gcloud `application_default_credentials` on a user account (Organization Admin) that has the following roles at organization level:
 - Organization Policy Administrator